 My tried-and-true trick to help us find something interesting usually goes like this:

 - Bring home finds from used book sale.
 Pile them in stacks around various rooms.
 Wince when you knock them over while vacuuming.

 - Look at all available family bookshelves.
 Wince again when stuff starts falling off as you browse.

 - Try to motivate family members to part with no-longer-loved books (or at least store them away) using phrases like, “Hey!
 Do you guys want to go play Sort the Books?”

 - Eventually get family members to take pity on you.
 Sort books using a multi-hour process that is as much family reading time as anything.

 - End up with new book possibilities on everyone’s bedside shelves!

 Just did that over the weekend, to great results.
-We parted ways with many books, packed away a few boxes of Sarah’s still-loved-but-not-currently-being-read collection, and now have some solid leads on possible next books (in addition to Life of Fred: Goldfish, which we started two nights ago!)
+We parted ways with many books, packed away a few boxes of Ashar’s still-loved-but-not-currently-being-read collection, and now have some solid leads on possible next books (in addition to Life of Fred: Goldfish, which we started two nights ago!)

 What’s your family reading?